-With its medium-light body, its malted-barley character, and its signature burn on the finish, Irish whiskey makes an ideal brown spirit for mid-autumn, as the weather transitions from Indian-summer warmth to end-of-year crispness.
+With its medium-light body, its malted-barley character, and its signature burn on the finish, Irish whiskey makes an ideal brown spirit as the seasons change.
 Fans of Irish coffee will also enthusiastically tell you that the only proper liquor for this classic cold-weather cocktail comes in the form of Irish whiskey.
 For both of these reasons, we’re pleased to wrap up our recommendation list with a brand-new blended whiskey from the west coast of Ireland.
 Named after a sixteenth-century pirate queen.
-Grace O’Malley Blended Irish Whiskey delivers everything that drinkers want from an excellent Emerald Isle whiskey: plenty of malt, tinges of nuts and honeycomb, and a long, oak-forward, slightly fiery finish.
+Grace O’Malley Blended Irish Whiskey delivers everything that drinkers want from an excellent Emerald Isle whiskey: Plenty of malt, tinges of nuts and honeycomb, and a long, oak-forward, slightly fiery finish.

 - The 10 Best Loafers for Men to Buy in Spring 2021